hds/hegdenu.net/content/posts/understanding-async-await-2.md

 And finally return `Poll::Pending`.

-But because we've already woken our task, we indicate that we're ready to be polled again.
+But because we've already woken our task, we've indicate that we're ready to be polled again.

 So our task won't hang!